 Products Containing Dicaffeine MalateNutricost Caffeine Pills, 200mg Per Serving (500 Caps)

 Most supplement manufacturers typically include dicaffeine malate as a small percentage of the overall caffeine content.
 Of course, the primary exception to this observation is Genomyx Origin, which uses dicaffeine malate as the only caffeine source.
 Given the exceptionally high caffeine content of that product, and using a digestive tract-friendly form of caffeine ensures the consumer experiences the benefits and minimal gastrointestinal distress.

 Dicaffeine malate, also known as Infinergy, is an ionic bonded combination of caffeine and malic acid (malate), trademarked by Creative Compounds LLC.

 What Does it Do?

 Dicaffeine malate is a buffered form of caffeine that produces the same stimulatory effects of caffeine but with a few additional benefits.
 Specifically, malic acid supports healthy digestion, thus offsetting some of the GI distress many users deal with when taking in high amounts of caffeine anhydrous.
 Additionally, malic acid is also a key player in the Krebs Cycle, the intracellular process of energy production.

 Yes!
 In fact, it's safer than most traditional forms of caffeine.
 Of course, I always recommend you consult with your doctor before taking any form of stimulants!

 The Studies & Science Behind Dicaffeine Malate

-Our final review, I would recommend this Dicaffeine Malate to all Gymbuffs, Gym goers and supplement users.
-It’s a friendly caffeine and healthy to take.
+In our final review, I would recommend this Dicaffeine Malate to all Gymbuffs, Gym goers, and supplement users.
+It's friendly caffeine and healthy to take.